wabkia/slippi-wiki/MACOS_ADAPTER_INSTALL.md

 ## _**Still having trouble?**_

 If for whatever reason you're unable to install the kext, an alternate approach that @vamus found is below but it's input latency will be slightly higher:
 1. Close Slippi
 1. Switch the adapter into "PC Mode" using the hardware switch on the adapter
 1. Open Slippi, open `Controller` settings
 1. Change `Gamecube Controller Port 1` from `Gamecube Adapter for WiiU` to `Standard Controller`
 1. Click `configure` next to `Standard Controller`
-1. In the `Device` list in the top left of the new window, you should see 2-4 devices named like:
-`DInput/0/MAYFLASH GameCube Controller Adapter`
+1. In the `Device` list in the top left of the new window, you should see 2-4 devices named like `DInput/0/MAYFLASH GameCube Controller Adapter`, select the port your controller is plugged into.
     * This list starts at 0, which is the first port on the adapter
 1. Go through each button and map it to your GameCube Controller.